The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 [II.1] “A pokračoval neúprosně dál: „Potom říkal jednou jeden medik v kavárně „U Špírků“, že padání vlasů zaviňuje duševní pohnutí v šestinedělí.“

-Banka Slavia was a mutual insurance company (and bank) with headquarters at Havlíčkovo náměstí.
-The company was founded in 1868 by a group of businessmenn led by F. L. Chleborad.
-The first general assembly was held 14 May 1869.
-The company expanded quickly and by the turn of the century they were established in Prague, Brno, Vienna, Lwów, Zagreb and Lubljana.
-At the outbreak of war they were present also in Sarajevo.
+was a mutual insurance company (and bank) with headquarters at Havlíčkovo náměstí.
+The company was founded in 1868 by a group of businessmen led by F. L. Chleborad.
+The first general assembly was held on 14 May 1869.
+The company expanded quickly and by the turn of the century was established in Prague, Brno, Vienna, Lwów, Zagreb and Ljubljana.
+At the outbreak of war, they were also present in Sarajevo.

-The inter-war years saw the firm prosper even more and they were part owners of many foreign financial institutions, even as far as New York.
-They remained in business until 1945.
+The interwar years saw the firm prosper even more, and they were part owners of many foreign financial institutions, even as far away as New York.
+They remained in business until 1945[a].

 Hašek and Slavia

 Jaroslav Hašek was employed as an apprentice by the bank from October 1902 until he was dismissed in June 1903.
-The reason was two longer absences without permission, the latest occurred 30 May 1903.
-Hašek disappeared without a trace and went off on a trip that may have lasted up to 4 months.
+The reason was two extended absences without permission, the latest occurring on 30 May 1903.
+Hašek disappeared without a trace and went on a trip that may have lasted up to four months.

-The author's family were strongly connected to Slavia: both his father Josef and his younger brother Bohuslav worked for the bank.
+The author's family was strongly connected to Slavia: both his father Josef and his younger brother Bohuslav worked for the bank.

 Quote(s) from the novel